Bar Counsel's Initial Investigation

 Based on the results of her initial investigation, Bar Counsel may:

-1. Recommend that the Commission dismiss the complaint with or without a warning, reprimand the attorney, or seek approval of a Conditional Diversion Agreement with the attorney [See List of Sanctions & Dismissals in Maryland Attorney Discipline Cases];
+1. Recommend that the Commission dismiss the complaint with or without a letter of cautionary advice or, with the attorney's consent, a letter of admonition, reprimand the attorney, or seek approval of a Conditional Diversion Agreement with the attorney.
+[See List of Sanctions & Dismissals in Maryland Attorney Discipline Cases];

 2. File a Statement of Charges with the Commission to seek a peer review of the lawyer’s conduct; or

-3. In very serious cases or in cases involving reciprocal discipline of an attorney sanctioned in another jurisdiction, ask that the Commission permit an immediate filing of a Petition for Disciplinary or Remedial Action to initiate formal prosecution before the Court of Appeals.
+3. In certain cases involving criminal misconduct or in cases involving reciprocal discipline of an attorney sanctioned in another jurisdiction, ask that the Commission permit an immediate filing of a Petition for Disciplinary or Remedial Action to initiate formal prosecution before the Court of Appeals.